masomj/OneStopTechShop/README.md

 2. Navigate to ```https://www.elephantsql.com/``` and create an account
 3. Select new instance and follow the wizard through the set up process, ensuring you select the region closest to you
 4. Once completed, ensure you capture the database url, for the below config variables.
-5. I would recommend doing this as soon as you spin up a new django project, rather than using the built in SQLite databse, as you will have to migrate data and models over to a new database otherwise
+5. I would recommend doing this as soon as you spin up a new django project, rather than using the built in SQLite database, as you will have to migrate data and models over to a new database otherwise
 6. In your .settings file, ensure you have the following section:

 ```